alfateam/orange-orm/README.md

 Based on promises.
 [Documentation and examples](docs/docs.md)
 ## Release notes
+__0.4.9__
+New method: tryGetById.
+New filter: iEqual, postgres only.
+Bugfix: rows.toJSON() without strategy did not include any children.
 __0.4.8__
 Explicit pooling with size and end().
 Bugfix: mySql did not release client to pool.